JeffDeCola/my-cheat-sheets/software/development/languages/latex-math-mode-cheat-sheet/README.tex.md

     E=mc^2
 \end{equation}

+This is sometimes hard to render correctly, so I kind of stay away from it.

 ### FORMATING MULTIPLE EQUATIONS

 Second there are two main ways to format multiple equations in LaTeX math mode,